dubnom/sandtable/README.md

 * Scheduler logs - /var/logs/scheduler.log

 ### To Do:
-* Convert from Python 2.7 to Python 3
-* Improve installation script
+* Improve installation script and move to Python3
+* Add license file
+* Move machine configurations into config
+* Move machine definitions into machines
 * Improve scheduler interface
 * Improve lighting scenes
-* Make the interface more interactive
+* Make the web interface more interactive
+* Move from PIL to Pillow

 ## Authors: